Booster Prep

 • Four research clusters:

-• Community and Educational Research
+• Public Health and Education Research

 • Summer research activities are offered to students